 Overview

-The Administration of Justice “AJ” Program prepares a students in law, justice, public policy, or the private sector.
-If you are interested in the study of justice and the law or want to work in law enforcement, the courts, corrections, forensic science, social services, the private sector, or private security and protection, this major is for you.
+The Administration of Justice “AJ” Program prepares students in law, justice, public policy, or the private sector.
+If you are interested in the study of justice and the law or want to work in law enforcement, the courts, corrections, forensic science, social services, public policy, or private security and protection, this major is for you.
 Likewise, if you are interested in earning a two-year degree or want to transfer to a four-year college/university or technical training institute, the program meets your goals as well.

 Moreover, if you want to enrich your understanding of how the law works in a pluralistic society, the AJ program is the right place for you!